rdfostrich/article-jws2018-ostrich/content/storage.md

 which is required for merging it together with the new changeset using the algorithm from [](#algorithm-ingestion-batch-merge).
 After that, we have the complete new changeset loaded in memory.
 Now, we load each added triple into the addition trees, together with their version and local change flag.
-After that, we can finally start with deletion ingestion.
+After that, we can initiate deletion ingestion.
 We start by iterating over all deleted triples in the new changeset and calculating the position of the deletion using the algorithm from [](#algorithm-positions).
 We can now ingest the given triple in the deletion trees with their version, local change flag and positions.